Foxy/foxy-cloudflare-membership-site/README.md

 ```

 The tool will ask you for your secret.
 This is the secret you created when setting your Customer Portal.
-Please, refer to [How to configure my Customer Portal] bellow if you need to configure your Customer Portal.